ben-doyle/ben-doyle/README.md

   - LinkedIn: [benjamin-doyle-aus](https://www.linkedin.com/in/benjamin-doyle-aus/)

 ## 👨‍💻 About Me

-- 🚀 Currently **Acting Group Engineering Manager**, supporting multiple cross-functional teams.
-  - I support several engineering teams and their Engineering Managers, ensuring each team has the clarity, autonomy, and support needed to succeed.
-I champion cross-team collaboration, elevate team culture, and help individuals grow into their potential.
 - 🔧 In my spare time I build things I love, that I think others will too.

 ## 📌 Current side projects